ravi9/openvino-wiki/BuildingCode.md

 > **NOTE**: The recommended and tested version of OpenCV is 4.4.0.

-Required versions of OpenCV packages are downloaded automatically during the building Inference Engine library.
+The required versions of OpenCV packages are downloaded automatically when building the Inference Engine library.
 If the build script can not find and download the OpenCV package that is supported on your platform, you can use one of the following options: